DaisukeFlowers/Asistente/README.md

 5. Submit a pull request

 ## 📞 Support

-For issues or questions, contact the development team.
+Open an issue or create a discussion in the repository.